 The demo tells you about the command (and some about the Clojure Beginner's material that it makes available).

 If you are new to Calva, a good place to start is using the command Fire up the ”Getting Started” REPL.
-Demo:
+(You can open the command palette using the VS Code top menu by going to

 It will open up a three files in a temporary directory, and start and connect a REPL.
 The files are: